-Tree-lined blocks shade pricey new builds and mid-century brick Tudors and bungalows—almost exclusively single-family—in this well-established neighborhood just east of the University of Denver (DU).
+Tree-lined blocks shade new builds and mid-century brick Tudors and bungalows—almost exclusively single-family—in this well-established neighborhood just east of the University of Denver (DU).
 Those homes became quite a bit pricier over the past year: University Park saw the fourth-highest rise in average sale prices, with many dwellings now topping $900,000.
 The neighborhood gathering place is Observatory Park, site of DU’s Chamberlin Observatory, a Romanesque structure that’s listed on the National Register of Historic Places.
-University Park’s wide streets and grassy lawns make it a pleasant place to walk, and there’s easy access to I-25 and, for bikers, the 2.4-mile East Harvard Gulch Trail, which cuts through the spacious Robert H. McWilliams Park (known to locals as Dinosaur Park because of a purple dino in the playground).
+University Park’s wide streets and grassy lawns make it a pleasant place to walk, and there’s easy access to I-25 and, for cyclists, the 2.4-mile East Harvard Gulch Trail, which cuts through the spacious Robert H. McWilliams Park (known to residents as Dinosaur Park because of a purple dino in the playground).

-The median age of University Park residents is 34.9 years old.
-It’s an educated community, with 68 percent of the adult (25 and older) population holding a bachelor’s degree or higher.
-Forty-eight percent of neighborhood commuters report the trip takes 15 to 30 minutes.
-When it comes to housing, renters reign, with 48 percent of all units renter-occupied.
-Singles comprise the majority (57 percent) of neighborhood households.
-The average household income is $73,412.
+The median age of University Park residents is 37.3 years old.
+It’s an educated community, with 68 percent of the adult (25 and older) population holding bachelor’s degrees or higher.
+When it comes to housing, renters have a slight edge, occupying 56 percent of all filled units.
+Non-family households are in the majority (61 percent), and the average household income is $62,402.

 Eat & Drink

 Your best dining options sit across South University Boulevard in the University neighborhood.
-The Pioneer may have started as a hangout for college students, but its stellar tacos and rooftop patio appeal to everyone.
-Asbury Provisions brings craft cocktails, 25 taps, and elevated bar food to the neighborhood.
+The Pioneer may have started as a hangout for college students, but its stellar tacos and a rooftop patio appeal to everyone.
+Asbury Provisions brings craft cocktails, 25 rotating taps, and elevated bar food to the ’hood.
 Yum Yum Spice is a go-to for Szechuan-style hot pots, and Jerusalem Restaurant is a Middle Eastern stalwart.
-For an affordable breakfast, look no further than Pete’s University Park Cafe.
+For an affordable breakfast, head to Pete’s University Park Cafe.

-In non-COVID times, the Denver Astronomical Society hosts public nights at the observatory on Tuesdays and Thursdays ($4 for adults, $3 for children) during which you can get an up-close look at the moon and stars through the venue’s famed 28-foot-long Alvan Clark-Saegmuller refracting telescope.
+In non-pandemic times, the Denver Astronomical Society hosts public nights at the observatory on Tuesday and Thursday nights ($4 for adults, $3 for students) during which you can get an up-close look at the moon and stars through the venue’s famed 26-foot-long Alvan Clark-Saegmuller refracting telescope.
 For now, stargazers will have to settle for monthly open houses on the observatory’s south lawn ($2 donation), weather permitting.

 Across the neighborhood’s boundaries, on the DU campus, sits the Newman Center for the Performing Arts.
-The striking venue hosts a packed calendar of multi-disciplinary events, from modern dance to musicals to an Afro-Latin-jazz orchestra.
-(As of press time, events were postponed through May 31, 2021.)
+The striking venue hosts a packed calendar of multidisciplinary events, from modern dance to opera.